We can agree unanimously that health and medical help is on top of our minds right now.

 On the other hand, if you or your healthcare provider wants to focus on a specific condition, you may then undergo a specialised health screening that offers a more in-depth look.

-What comprises a health screening?
+What happens during your health screening?

 - A medical health assessment by a qualified physician to discuss potential risks arising from medical history and lifestyle.